 2. Stanford University

 It is a 184 years old private research university which is known for having excellence in wealth, academic strength, and ranking in the list of world’s best universities.
 Its proximity to silicon valley makes it even more appreciable.
 Currently, it is ranking at the 7th position in the 2019 edition of Best Colleges in National Universities.
-Stanford holds its position among other great universities not only in academics but also in sports like golf and tennis.
-Stanford University offers courses in Political Science at both masters and Ph.D. level.
+Stanford University holds its position among other great universities not only in academics but also in sports like golf and tennis.
+Stanford University offers courses in Political Science at both masters and PhD level.

 3. University of Rochester

-It’s one of the most prestigious private research university in Rochester, New York.
+It’s one of the most prestigious private research universities in Rochester, New York.
 At present, it offers undergraduate and graduates degrees which also include professional and doctoral degrees.
 Students in this university love undertaking innovative projects.
 All the admitted students grow at a constant rate due to various clubs and extracurricular activities.
 The Department of Political Science, University of Rochester offers various courses and degrees in Political Science at undergraduate and graduate level.

 4. Northwestern University

 This university possesses an extensive geographical cover throughout the US.
 From Evanston to Chicago and Doha, Qatar to Miami, Florida to Washington DC, it has many campuses within the US.
 It attracts around $690 million in sponsored research every year.
 And if we have a look at the endowment, it is considered as the 9th largest university in the United States.
-NU has people from all professions – engineers, artists, politicians, future doctors, journalists, mathematicians and so on.
+Northwestern University has people from all professions – engineers, artists, politicians, future doctors, journalists, mathematicians and so on.
 The university offers courses in Political Science at both undergraduate and graduate level.

 5. Vanderbilt University